grafana/mimir/docs/sources/operating-grafana-mimir/running-on-kubernetes.md

 Because Grafana Mimir is designed to run multiple instances of each component (ingester, querier, etc.), you probably want to automate the placement and shepherding of these instances.
-Most users choose Kubernetes to do this, but this is not mandatory.
+Most users choose Kubernetes to do this, but it's not mandatory.

 ## Configuration

 ### Resource requests

-If using Kubernetes, each container should specify resource requests so that the scheduler can place them on a node with sufficient capacity.
+Each container should specify resource requests so that the Kubernetes scheduler can place them on a node with sufficient capacity.

 For example an ingester might request: